GeorgeNAL/sc-tulsa/content/blog/heard-tulsa-track-no-normal-stretching.md

 ---
 title: "Heard around a Tulsa track: 'Why don't we do any normal stretching?'"
-brief: The second-worst thing about static stretching is that even young athletes think of it as “normal.”
+brief: Beneficial is better than normal
 image: /images/blog/sand-springs-track.jpg
 data: 2020-06-30
 draft: false